Mastering the Stock Overview Tab

 You'll see the count of ratios in each category — for example "Excellent: 12 · Good: 8 · Average: 6 · Poor: 4."
 A company with most ratios in Excellent and Good is fundamentally strong.
 A company with many Poor ratios needs careful scrutiny before investing.

-Finmagine Ratio Health Summary — Excellent, Good, Average, Poor counts
+Ratio Health Summary showing 30+ ratios classified into Excellent, Good, Average, Poor buckets with distribution bar

-Ratio Health Summary — how many of the 30+ ratios fall into each category
+Ratio Health Summary — 30+ ratios bucketed at a glance

 By Category Breakdown